 With architecture reflecting the Spanish influence of the area, the sprawling, untamed twenty-five acres in 1961 have given way to a beautiful and serene campus.
 State-of-the-art classroom buildings, science labs, media center, early childhood learning center, gymnasium, athletic fields, cultural and community centers are all a tribute to the many families who have made SJCS their apostolic mission for a half-century.
 Dedicated on Thanksgiving Day in 1968, the Shrine of the Holy Family, its altar, fountains, and bell tower remains symbolic of that commitment to faith, family, and community.

 San Jose Catholic School’s diligence in building an academic and spiritual legacy that goes beyond the doors of the school continues to grow.
 Through faithfulness and a willingness to share the gifts of Christ’s love with others, students, families, faculty, and administration strive to seek opportunities to serve.
 SJCS students are passionate about helping others.
 Since 1999, the annual SJCS Musical has enabled the school to make donations of over $40,000 to the The Guardian Catholic Schools scholarships.
 In 2004, students raised over $14,000, which was used to build homes for seven families in Jamaica.

-At SJCS we are proud to be “fifty-seven years young.”
+At SJCS we are proud to be “fifty-eight years young.”
 SJCS is thankful for all the many blessings we have received.
 We continue to seek new ways to grow and renew through rediscovering and sharing values and traditions that have been our foundation since 1961.
 As we reflect on the past, live in the present, and look to the future, the San Jose Catholic School family will continue to be devoted, faithful, and committed people of God who strive to do His holy will in all things.